stark1tty/SedMob/README.md

 Right now the interface is installable and mostly navigable, but it is incapable of data entry and functionality.

-The hope is to get functionality working and then build it out for sediment core logging.
+The hope is to get functionality working and then build it out for sediment core logging. *Hopefully* a module could be added for export for RockWorks.

 ---